liaucg/module_3.13_assignment/README.md

 ![image](https://github.com/liaucg/module_3.13_assignment/assets/22501900/d5fb8a2f-7bd5-4f61-a2f3-abe3a48df829)

 ## Step 10: Retrieve the stored secret from AWS Secrets Manager as part of the CI/CD pipeline
-Add a new job **retrieve-secret** .github/workflows/main.yml to retrieve the stored secret *LIAU_SECRET_2* from AWS Secrets Manager and inject into environment variables
+Add a new job **retrieve-secret** to .github/workflows/main.yml to retrieve the stored secret *LIAU_SECRET_2* from AWS Secrets Manager and inject into environment variables
 ```yml
 retrieve-secret:
   runs-on: ubuntu-latest